MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single-23h2.md

 Follow these steps to enable Insights from the Azure portal:

-1. In the Azure portal, browse to your Azure Local cluster resource page, then select your cluster.
+1. In the Azure portal, browse to your Azure Local resource page, then select your system.
 Under the **Capabilities** tab, select **Insights**.

    :::image type="content" source="media/monitor-hci-single-23h2/insights-tile.png" alt-text="Screenshot showing the Insights tile." lightbox="media/monitor-hci-single-23h2/insights-tile.png":::